wintere/portrait-vis/README.md

 I sketched out what I imagined my ideal visualization would like below.
 ![image](https://user-images.githubusercontent.com/7553742/164342464-4171778c-0e67-484d-ba0f-9be88c0d7d8a.png)

 To generate the input data, I needed word:nearby replacement pairs.
-Using the data I'd already cleane
+Using the tuples of revision data I'd already cleaned **([cleaned_output.csv](https://github.com/wintere/portrait-vis/blob/main/cleaned_output.csv)** as described above, I created a dictionary of changes keyed by the original word.
+To avoid bloating the dictionary with stopwords, I used the default stopword list provided by NLTK, then supplemented with additional words to fix the contractions parsed oddly by the tokenizer.

+The new datastructure allowed me to, for a word *replaced or removed* look at all the non-trivial, non-stopwords that replaced it.
+The downside of this approach is that grammar and syntax aren't taken into account.
+Some tuples like "hat -> bonnet" seem quite reasonable, others seemed purely coincidental, like "die" -> "get".

+As the number of replaced or substituted words numbered in the hundreds, I couldn't include all of them in the stem and leaf plot.
+However, I have included all of the output in this repository.